 Segment 1: Orbonne Monastery

-The opening battle is mostly uncontrollable, so my goal is to do the best I can and hope the AI doesn't waste time by healing, casting spells, missing attacks, or wandering around doing nothing.
-This run is pretty good, although it does lack the flavor of four consecutive critical hits that the previous speed run had.
+As usual, the opening battle is mostly uncontrollable, so my goal is to do the best I can and hope the AI doesn't waste time by healing, casting spells, missing attacks, or wandering around doing nothing.

 Segment 2: Gariland Magic City